Questions to answer

 Keep a copy of the notice and record how and when you sent or delivered it.

-For minimum notice periods, see the table below.
+For minimum notice periods, see the table above.
 If you post a notice, you must add 4 working days for delivery.

 You can withdraw a termination notice at any time with the landlord’s (and any co-tenants’) consent.